imsc-rosetta/imsc-rosetta-specification/documentstructure.md

 one or more `<style>` elements only.

 ### `<style>`
-`<style>` elements must be represented exactly as found ion the style specification.
+`<style>` elements must be represented exactly as found in the style specification.

 `<style>` elements will not have any content, and should be represented as closed elements, e.g. `<style xml:id="ds_red" tts:color="#FF0000"/>`